Sunday Commentary: A Closer Look at District 2’s Race and Chances to See a Tightly Contested Three-Person Race

 That’s because we would expect Deos and Lagunes to be far closer than Arnold and Walsh finished in 2020.

-However, he benefits greatly from the experience of running before and name recognition of being on the ballot previously.
+However, he benefits greatly from the experience of running before and the name recognition of being on the ballot previously.

 That also gives Deos an edge as she ran for Council in 2018, Supervisor in 2020 and now Council again in 2024.

-But here’s the interesting little tidbit – if this becomes a close three-person race, someone like Horton could actually win with only 34 to 35 percent of the vote.
-I am not saying that is the likely outcome, but realistically it is not the biggest lift in the world to go from 28 to say 35 percent of the vote.
+But here’s the interesting little tidbit—if this becomes a close three-person race, someone like Horton could actually win with only 34 to 35 percent of the vote.
+I am not saying that is the likely outcome, but realistically it is not the biggest lift in the world to go from 28 to, say, 35 percent of the vote.

 I was reminded of these campaign dynamics yesterday when some commenters pointed to comments made by Horton in 2021.